microsoft/TemplateStudio/templates/Uwp/Features/MultiInstanceAdvanced/.template.config/description.md

-﻿Allow multiple instances of the app to be launched.
-This also includes placeholder code to allow you to control whether to re-use an existing instance or open a new one when the app is launched.
+﻿Allow multiple instances of the app to be launched and control whether new instances are launched or existing instances are reused.
+This includes placeholder code to allow you to control whether to re-use an existing instance or open a new one when the app is launched.

 This feature will only have an affect if your app is running on a Desktop or Internet of Things (IoT) device.